 The shirt, priced at approximately $240 (Rp3.9 million), was produced in India using industrial printing techniques rather than traditional batik methods involving wax-resist dyeing.
 The product has reportedly sold out on the brand's website.

 Indonesian designers emphasized that the issue extends beyond aesthetics to economic justice.
-"When global brands appropriate batik patterns, they profit from our cultural heritage while Indonesian batik makers—many in small workshops across Java and beyond—receive nothing," explained textile heritage advocates.
+"When global brands appropriate batik patterns, they profit from our cultural heritage while Indonesian batik makers—many in small workshops across and beyond—receive nothing," explained textile heritage advocates.